stonef13/BestMatchedRestaurants/README.md

 - Open search.js and scroll to the bottom

 - On line 126, there is a console.log() that invokes the function to test the code.
-Please pass in at least one parameter into the function to recieve results if there is a match.
+Please pass a minimum of one parameter into the function to recieve results if there is a match.

 - Once the parameters are filled out, open the terminal and type the command node search